human-conditions/yodrew.github.io-original/f/microwave.md

     12. Hemopoiesis (rate of formation of blood corpuscles)
     13. Leukopenia (increase in number of white cells), and Leukocytosis
     14. Reticulocytosis
-I. Vascular Disorders
+9. Vascular Disorders
     1. Thrombosis
     2. Hypertension
-J. Enzyme and Other Biochemical Changes
+10. Enzyme and Other Biochemical Changes
     Changes in activity of:
     1. Cholinesterase (V,v)
     2. Phosphatase (v)